kariemoorman/kariemoorman.github.io/_posts/2023-03-13-privacy-security-iot.markdown

 </table></center>
 </div>
 <div>
 <p>Companies such as Proton, FastMail, and HushMail ensure our private identities and electronic communications stay private.
-In contrast, companies such as Google and Microsoft amplify their profits and our personal risk by mining our personal email data (learn more <a href='https://www.theguardian.com/technology/2021/may/09/how-private-is-your-gmail-and-should-you-switch' target="_blank">here</a> and <a href='https://www.lifewire.com/find-out-who-or-what-is-accessing-your-gmail-1171930' target="_blank">here</a>).</p>
+In contrast, companies such as Google<a href='https://www.bleepingcomputer.com/news/security/google-smtp-relay-service-abused-for-sending-phishing-emails/' target='_blank'>[1]</a><a href='https://www.bleepingcomputer.com/news/security/cyberspies-use-google-chrome-extension-to-steal-emails-undetected/' target='_blank'>[2]</a> and Microsoft<a href='https://thehackernews.com/2023/03/microsoft-rolls-out-patches-for-80-new.html' target='_blank'>[1]</a><a href='https://thehackernews.com/2023/03/microsoft-warns-of-large-scale-use-of.html' target='_blank'>[2]</a><a href='https://www.bleepingcomputer.com/news/microsoft/microsoft-fixes-outlook-zero-day-used-by-russian-hackers-since-april-2022/' target='_blank'>[3]</a> amplify their profits and our personal risk by mining our personal email data (learn more <a href='https://www.theguardian.com/technology/2021/may/09/how-private-is-your-gmail-and-should-you-switch' target="_blank">here</a> and <a href='https://www.lifewire.com/find-out-who-or-what-is-accessing-your-gmail-1171930' target="_blank">here</a>).</p>
 <p>In the United States there exists no mandatory reporting regiment for CVEs today; only "good-faith."
 It is up to the company and/or the discoverer to make public any discovered vulnerabilites and exposures.
 When companies such as Google and Microsoft choose not to announce a vulnerability (let's say, it's ongoing and they are still trying to identify the root-cause and push a fix), we end-users don't know we are exposed.
 For the company this amounts to a trouble ticket and an escalation.
 For end-users this amounts to identity theft.</p>
 </div>
 </div>